Jordan White DipPFS

 The rule of thumb is to put aside 3-6 months’ of essential bills i.e. housing costs, household bills, food and work travel costs.

 The reason being that if an unexpected bill comes your way, you have money that can cover it instead of having to get into debt (using a credit card or taking out a loan) to pay that bill.

-Once you’ve built up your emergency fund, it can just sit there giving you peace of mind that you can rely on it if you need to.
+Once you’ve built up your emergency fund to a level your comfortable with, it can just sit there giving you peace of mind that you can rely on it if you need to.